wardnath/doll-smuggler/README.md

 **Output Format**

 With `lein run -m doll-smuggler.core` the code will output JSON formatted data of the solution to dolls_input_0.json located in the input_files directory.
 With command line options, other input data can also be provided.
-The output includes the dolls that should be put in the backpack, the total weight of these dolls and their total value:
+The output includes the dolls that should be put in the backpack, the total weight of these dolls:
 ```
 $ lein run
 {
   "total_weight" : 396,
-  "total_value" : 1030,
   "dolls" : [ {
     "name" : "luke",
     "weight" : 150,